cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 ### Auxiliary Likelihoods

-The constraint terms encode the probability of model nuisance parameters taking on a certain value.
+The auxiliary likelihood terms encode the probability of model nuisance parameters taking on a certain value, without regards to the primary data.
 In frequentist frameworks, this usually represents the result of a previous measurement (such as of the jet energy scale).
 We will write in a mostly frequentist framework, though combine can be used for either frequentist or bayesian analyses[^1].

 [^1]: see: the first paragraphs of the [PDGs statistics review](https://pdg.lbl.gov/2022/web/viewer.html?file=../reviews/rpp2022-rev-statistics.pdf) for more information on these two frameworks

-In this framework, each constraint term represents the likelihood of some parameter, $\nu$, given some previous observation $y$; the quantity $y$ is sometimes referred to as a "global observable".
+In this framework, each auxiliary term represents the likelihood of some parameter, $\nu$, given some previous observation $y$; the quantity $y$ is sometimes referred to as a "global observable".

 $$ \mathcal{L}_{\mathrm{auxiliary}}( \nu ;  y ) = p( y ; \nu ) $$

 In principle the form of the likelihood can be any function where the corresponding $p$ is a valid probability distribution.
-In practice, most constraint terms are gaussian, and the definition of $\nu$ is chosen such that the central observation $y = 0$ , and the width of the gaussian is one.
+In practice, most of the auxiliary terms are gaussian, and the definition of $\nu$ is chosen such that the central observation $y = 0$ , and the width of the gaussian is one.

-Note that on its own, the form of the constraint term is not meaningful; what is meaningful is the relationship between the constraint term and how the model expectation is altered by the parameter.
+Note that on its own, the form of the auxiliary term is not meaningful; what is meaningful is the relationship between the auxiliary term and how the model expectation is altered by the parameter.
 Any co-ordinate transformation of the parameter values can be absorbed into the definition of the parameter.
-A reparameterization would change the mathematical form of the constraint term, but would also simultaneously change how the model depends on the parameter in such a way that the total likelihood is unchanged. e.g. if you define  $\nu = \sigma(tt)$ or $\nu = \sigma(tt) - \sigma_0$ you will change the form of the constraint term, but the you will not change the overall likelihood.
+A reparameterization would change the mathematical form of the auxiliary term, but would also simultaneously change how the model depends on the parameter in such a way that the total likelihood is unchanged. e.g. if you define  $\nu = \sigma(tt)$ or $\nu = \sigma(tt) - \sigma_0$ you will change the form of the constraint term, but the you will not change the overall likelihood.

 ## Likelihoods implemented in Combine